 Starting in Brainerd and winding around some of its lakes is the Paul Bunyan Trail.
-You’ll get a great tour of the northern country life of Minnesota.
-There are three sections to the trail, or you can take the entire 120 miles that take you to Bemidji, where you can see the famous statues of Paul Bunyan and Babe the Ox.
+You’ll get a grand tour of the northern country life of Minnesota.
+There are three sections to the trail, or you can take the entire 120 miles to Bemidji, where you can see the famous statues of Paul Bunyan and Babe the Ox.

 Cuyuna Lakes State Trail and mountain bike park